 When I was a new mom, I made every mistake in the book when it came to food.
 I catered to my child's every want.
-I got emotional when he refused dinner, and I used every prop in the book to get him to just.take.one.bite.
+I got emotional when he refused dinner, and I used every crutch in the book to get him to just.take.one.bite.
 But these well-intentioned acts to get my child to eat backfired, big time.
 Within a year he stopped eating altogether and his weight fell below the first percentile.

-- Make meals fun, but keep it about the food.
+Make it fun, but keep it about the food.
 Babies do not need distraction to want to eat.
 (Those who do have usually just become accustomed to having it.)
-Sit with your child, talk about what you are eating (oh, these strawberries are so sweet!) and refrain from using books, music, devices or television to get your child to eat.
+Sit with your child, talk about what you are eating (oh, these strawberries are so sweet!) and refrain from using books, music, devices or screens to get your child to eat.

 Quit crutches cold turkey.
 If you are employing videos or your phone or iPad to keep your child calm at the table, stop.
 See our guide on How to Get Rid of Screens at Mealtime.